 A role-playing game design for those who love role-playing games, Undertale was a surprise hit when it released in 2015.
 Developed independently by Toby Fox, the music composer for the webcomic Homestuck, the game sees the player controlling a child as they explore a top-down world filled with caves, towns, and puzzles.
 Combat is handled by using a bullet hell-style game mechanic that requires the player to control a small heart as they avoid attacks.
 You can fight back, or befriend the enemy in question, choosing not to fight the enemy but to spare their life and talking your way out of combat.
 There are plenty of ways to play the game, from resisting combat to fighting back against the enemies who attack you, but you’ll have to choose carefully: each of your choices in this game have some effect on both the story and the enemy difficulty.
-Though the hype cycle for Undertale was extreme, three years have passed since its release, helping to push the game as a must-play RPG without overselling the promise.
+Though the hype cycle for Undertale was extreme, six years have passed since its release, helping to push the game as a must-play RPG without overselling the promise.

 Do you like Destiny?
 Feeling deflated because of the more controversial aspects surrounding Destiny 2?
 Looking for a free-to-play game that does a lot of the things Destiny does, but with a bit more honesty and polish?
 Warframe has been on the market for years now, and has slowly begun to draw a more active audience over the last several years thanks to lots of developer care and free patches.
 With both PvE and PvP options for your combat, a full story-based mission set, and fair, non-pay-to-win elements that make it an obvious download for anyone looking to try out a third-person MMO-esque shooter online.
 Warframe is all about the grind, which helps to keep you coming back to the game again and again to play just one more mission.
 Oh, and the fact that the combat is fast, smooth, and features a Vanquish-esque sliding mechanic helps too.

 Skyrim was a game loved by many, but the lack of a definitive story and the lackluster combat disappointed and infuriated some of the people who bought into the hype cycle, only to find the game simply wasn’t for them after all.
 If you fall into the latter party, you might be best off giving The Witcher 3 a try.
 Often considered one of the best RPGs of all time, and the winner of numerous Game of the Year awards upon its release in 2015, CD Projekt Red’s concluding game in The Witcher trilogy is a game that you simply must play.
 In The Witcher 3, you play as Geralt of Rivia, a monster hunter who has trained since childhood.
 After recovering from amnesia in the first game, he slowly recovers to become the monster hunter legends portray him as.
 In Wild Hunt, he must look for his long-lost daughter Ciri, currently on the run from a group known as the Wild Hunt, a force determined to use her powers for evil.
-CD Projekt Red's development skills have earned the game loads of praise, and their next RPG, the first-person shooter Cyberpunk 2077, is expected sometime in the next couple years.

 A sequel to 2012’s critical classic XCOM: Enemy Unknown, XCOM 2 picks up twenty years after the events of the last game, also developed by Firaxis Games, taking place in a scenario where humanity was defeated by the alien invaders.
 Following the surrender of the people of Earth, XCOM was betrayed by the council nations, forcing XCOM to become nothing more than a resistance force that continued to lose numbers as years went by.
 The gameplay of XCOM 2 follows the gameplay of the first one; they’re both tactical turn-based games, in which you play as the Commander, giving commands to your forces to move around the map and to fire at enemy invaders.
 New to the game are secondary objectives, which push the players to not just accomplish their primary goal, but to gain access to the secondary tasks as well.
 XCOM 2 was followed by War of the Chosen, a new expansion released in 2017 that added some additional variety to missions within the game.